 Hayles switched his damaged bike shortly afterwards and the pair, who had been a lap behind the leaders, rallied in the closing stages to roars from several hundred British fans and finished third with 12 points, trailing the Swiss (15) and the winners Australia (25).

 Cath Cockran, Wiggins' fiancée, who was in the crowd, said: "We always knew even when he won the first world title as a junior that Bradley would be something special but I didn't think he would be quite that special.
 When Rob fell off I thought, 'Oh no. Not again.'
 It was like a repeat of Sydney.
 All credit for him for getting back."

 Born in Belgium, Wiggins was brought up by his mother in Maida Vale, north London.
 Aged 19, he moved to France where he signed his first cycling contract and where he will return on Sunday for his next race with his team, Crédit Agricole.

 He claimed his first gold last Saturday when he won the men's individual pursuit, having broken the Olympic record to reach the final the previous day.
 Two days later, riding in the men's team pursuit with Hayles, Paul Manning and Steve Cummings, Wiggins won a silver after being beaten by the Australian team.
-In his only previous Games, in Sydney, Wiggins won a bronze in the team pursuit and last year he claimed his first major title the individual pursuit at the World Championships in Stuttgart.
+In his only previous Games in Sydney, Wiggins won a bronze in the team pursuit but and last year he claimed his first major title - the individual pursuit at the World Championships in Stuttgart.